-Meets the Financial Literacy Requirement beginning with the 2020-2021 SY.
+Meets the Financial Literacy Requirement.

 Students must score at or above the designated cut score on the most recent ISASP assessments in reading, math, and science as established by Senior Year Plus.

 This course will present material essential to an understanding of the economic forces at work in our global society: the market system, supply and demand, gross national product, gross domestic product, the banking system, fiscal policy and monetary policy, international trade, and various economics systems employed throughout the world.